 Soundproofing vs acoustic treatment

 This trips up almost every beginner.
 Soundproofing blocks sound from passing between rooms — keeping your recordings quiet and your neighbours happy.
 Acoustic treatment shapes how sound behaves inside the room so recordings and mixes sound better.
 Foam on the walls does almost nothing for soundproofing.
-If your goal is better-sounding recordings rather than silence, read soundproofing vs acoustic treatment and acoustic treatment for home studios first — that’s probably what you actually need.
+If your goal is better-sounding recordings rather than silence, read soundproofing vs acoustic treatment and acoustic treatment for home studios first — that’s probably what you actually need, and a few well-placed acoustic panels will do more for the sound than any amount of foam.

 The four principles of room soundproofing